danieldutton/Algorithm_Sorter/README.md

 Algorithm_Sorter
 ================

-A program to demonstrate various sorting routines
+A program to demonstrate various sorting routines.